adam-pajak/Pokemon-Stadium-BattleSimulator/README.md

 5. Turn order is calculated
 6. Moves (effects) are executed one by one
 7. If one of the players (or both) lost all their Pokémon => battle ends, else => go to step 3.
-8. One of the players wins and program ends.
+8. One of the players wins and battle can be reviewed.

 ## Documentation
 More documentation will be added inside the /docs folder.